AgentLito/Pewlett-Hackard-Analysis/README.md

 Figure 8: Sum of qualified, retirement-ready employees’ group by title and department
 •	We can find out who is qualified and ready to give training for upcoming candidates.
 •	We can retrieve dept_name and count(title) from unique_titles_departments and put condition WHERE ut.titles IN("Senior_staff","Senior Engineer","Technology Leader","Manager") and GROUP BY (dept_name and title) with descending order.

+Summary
+As the company is preparing for the upcoming "silver tsunami" , A great plan is very important, especially when too many employees are involved.
+The reports above give great insight about the number of the employees that are about to retire and hold a specific title.
+Now we need to concentrate on staff and their respective departments, that headquarters can see what to expect in each department separately.
+Here we used retirement_titles,dept_emp,departments table to retrieve the roles per Staff and Departament which has 90398 rows in it.